Get essential information on debt consolidation programs and valuable tips on how to make the most out of them.

 You can select from a wide range of programs offered by different debt consolidation lenders.
 Follow the steps outlined below to make the right choice for you.

 Talk to lenders that you have established a relationship with first.
 These include past lenders and banks and credit unions which you have accounts with.
 These financial institutions are more likely to give you a fair and favourable deal.

-Try banks that you do not have accounts or loans with next
+Try banks that you do not have existing accounts or loans

 They may present attractive offers in order to win you as a customer.